l3uddz/unionfs_cleaner/README.md

 # unionfs_cleaner
-Monitor for .HIDDEN file creations, upon detection, check if the hidden file exists on your mount, if it does, run an rclone delete "path" to remove from your cloud drive.
+Perform scan of .unionfs folder for _HIDDEN~ files, if file exists on remote, delete it and the _HIDDEN~ file.
 Perform automated rclone moves on your local media when X gigabytes has been reached and no files are currently being accessed.
 Perform automated rsync backups on specified folders after X hours.